top of page

 Can a living will be notarized without witnesses?

-No. Witnesses are still required under Florida law.
+No. Witnesses are still required.

-Can family members act as witnesses?
+Can family members be witnesses?

 Only one witness may be a spouse or blood relative.